Nearby Mountain Bike Rides

 From MP's sister site: MTB

-Index contains possibly Washington's best granite climbing.
-It definitely is the most accessible and has the most variety, with cracks, knobs, friction slabs, bucket hauls, and thin edging.
+For steep, accessible granite, Index is the best spot in Washington.
+It also has tremendous variety, with cracks, knobs, friction slabs, bucket hauls, and thin edging.
 The granite is fine-grained, and thus much easier on the hands than that of Leavenworth and other areas.

 The routes range from shorter single-pitch routes to long 500'-high walls.
 Index is known for its hard climbing, but still has many climbs of 5.9 and lower.
 And a lot of the harder climbs have more moderate first pitches (see below for a partial list).